Deep Utopia: Life and Meaning in a Solved World

 Winner, Independent Press Awards 2024

-Bostrom’s previous book, Superintelligence: Paths, Dangers, Strategies (OUP, 2014) sparked a global conversation on AI that continues to this day.
-That book, which became a surprise New York Times bestseller, focused on what might happen if AI development goes wrong.
+Bostrom’s last book, Superintelligence: Paths, Dangers, Strategies (OUP, 2014), sparked a global conversation on AI that continues and widens to this day.
+That book, which despite its academic style became a New York Times bestseller, focused on what would happen if AI goes wrong.

-But what if things go right?
-Suppose we develop superintelligence safely and ethically, and that we make good use of the almost magical powers this technology would unlock.
-We would transition into an era in which human labor becomes obsolete—a “post-instrumental” condition in which human efforts are not needed for any practical purpose.
-Furthermore, human nature itself becomes fully malleable.
+But what if AI goes right?
+Suppose we succeed in developing superintelligence safely and that we make good use of the almost magical powers this unlocks.
+We would then achieve full unemployment.
+More than that, we would transition into a “post—instrumental condition," in which human effort is not needed for any practical purpose.
+This would be a condition of material abundance.
+Human nature itself would become fully malleable.

-Deep Utopia—a work that is again decades ahead of its time—takes the reader who is able to follow on a journey into the heart of some of the profoundest questions before us, questions we didn’t even know to ask.
-It shows us a glimpse of a different kind of existence, which might be ours in the future.
+Deep Utopia—a work that is again years ahead of its time—takes the readers on a journey into some of the most profound questions that arise as we dissolve the limits of our current mode of being.
+It is a lush, playful, difficult, and human text that interleaves fiction stories and philosophical lectures that show us a glimpse of a different kind of existence–one that might be ours in the not—so—distant future.

 Product Details